jangko/msgpack4nim/readme.md

 #produces "[ ]" or "{ }"
 #not "[ 0 ]" or '{ "f" : 0 }'
 ```
+####**limitation:**

+these types will be ignored:

+* procedural type
+* cstring(it is not safe to assume it always terminated by null)
+* ptr(don't know what it is behind this pointer)

+these types cannot be automatically pack/unpacked:

+* *void* (will cause compile time error)
+* distinct types(you must provide your own handler)

+however, you can provide your own handler for cstring, ptr, and distinct types

 **Gotchas:**
 because data conversion did not preserve original data types, the following code is perfectly valid and will raise no exception